ec-jrc/lisflood-model/3_optLISFLOOD_water-use/index.md

 -   ene.nc (mm per timestep per gridcell) for energy-cooling water demand
 -   ind.nc (mm per timestep per gridcell) for manufacturing industry water demand

-Typically, water demand files are related to amounts of population, livestock, GDP changes, GVA changes and can be established from national reported data using downscaling from land use maps.
+Typically, water demands are related to amounts of population, livestock, Gross Domestic Product (GDP), gross value added (GVA).
+They are typically obtained by downscaling national or regional reported data using with higher resolution land use maps.

 ## Sources of water abstraction

-LISFLOOD can abstract water from groundwater or from surface water (rivers, lakes and or reservoirs), or it is derived from unconventional sources, such as desalination.
-This is achieved by creating the following maps:
+LISFLOOD can abstract water from groundwater or from surface water (rivers, lakes and or reservoirs), or it is derived from unconventional sources, such as desalination or re-used treated waste-water.

+The sub-division in these three sources is achieved by creating and using the following maps:
--   fracgwused.nc (values between 0 and 1)
+-   fracgwused.nc (values between 0 and 1) ('fraction groundwater used')
--   fracncused.nc (values between 0 and 1)
+-   fracncused.nc (values between 0 and 1) ('fraction non-conventional used')

-LISFLOOD consequently automatically assumes that the remaining water (1-fracgwused-fracncused) is derived from various sources of surface water.
+Next, LISFLOOD automatically assumes that the remaining water (1-fracgwused-fracncused) is derived from various sources of surface water.
 Surface water sources for abstraction may consist of lakes, reservoirs and rivers themselves.
-Details are explained below in a seperate paragraph.
+Further details on this are explained below in a seperate paragraph.

 ## Groundwater abstractions